 This would provide commonality for weapons, ammunition and would give the Bradley equal lethality with the Stryker.
 It would also give the Army time to steadily test and field both the new 50mm cannon coming online and the yet to be developed Bradley replacement, the Optionally Manned Fighting Vehicle (OMFV).
 It would also keep the Bradley fleet relevant in terms of lethality until the late 2030 timeframe, as it is currently not possible for our industrial base to produce relevant numbers of the OMFV to equip our Armored Brigades, thus the Bradley will be serving well into the next decade, regardless of when we actually start building its replacement.

 Lastly, it is logical because if it was an urgent need to up gun the SBCT fleet, then the same logic applies to the Bradley fleet.
-It becomes even more important when considering that the OMFV is based upon extremely immature technology and operational concepts, especially when one examines the integrity of experiments, and limited assessments that recently occurred.
+It becomes even more important when considering that the OMFV is based upon extremely immature technology and operational concepts, especially when one examines the scope of the experiments and basis of rationale behind the decision.

 2).
 Networked Munitions.
 The Army is also fielding a Network Lethality program.
 This will allow for digital transmissions of targets to adjacent platforms that will allow for quicker engagement times through cueing.
 With the fielding of network-enabled battlefield sensors, formations will now be able to transmit target data to adjacent units.
 A capability gap can be identified here.
 When a unit observes an enemy formation, ground based engagement options are either the employment of indirect fires against targets or friendly units with a line of sight on the enemy itself.